parmsam/quarto-slides-llm/README.md

-# quarto-clipper-llm-app
+# quarto-slides-llm-app

-This is a Shiny for Python app that uses the OpenAI API to generate RevealJS presentation based in a Quarto document.
+This is a Shiny for Python app that uses the OpenAI API to generate RevealJS presentation slides in a Quarto document.
 Enter the outline for your slides and your OpenAI API key to get started.
-This app is based on the [Quarto Clipper](https://github.com/parmsam/quarto-clipper-llm-app) app I made before.
+This app is based on the [Quarto Clipper](https://github.com/parmsam/quarto-clipper-llm-app) project I worked on before.

-It will summarize the webpage text and generate flashcards or quiz questions in your Quarto file, if you pick those output type options.

 Note that the output Quarto document may not be perfect and may require some manual editing to fix formatting or syntax issues.